irvaniamirali/heroapi/README.md

 - [Swagger Documents](https://heroapi.ir/docs)

 ### Contributing
-Contributions to the project are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request on GitHub.
+Contributions to HeroAPI are welcome!
+Here are a few ways you can help:
+- Report bugs and request features in the Issues section.
+- Submit pull requests with bug fixes or new features.

 ### License
 HeroAPI is released under the MIT License.
 See the bundled [LICENSE](https://github.com/irvaniamirali/HeroAPI/blob/main/LICENSE) file for details.